Resilience and Adversity in Children's Ecology

 Isabella Sanchez

-Isabella Sanchez is a sophomore at the University of Texas at Austin, majoring in Government with a minor in English.
+Isabella Sanchez is a junior at the University of Texas at Austin, majoring in Government with a minor in English.
 Isabella is interested in contributing to research that informs social policies, specifically policies that focus on racial inequalities and racial justice in efforts to promote young children’s positive development.
 She aims to continue contributing to research initiatives that inform social policies, emphasizing the importance of the law as a tool for social change and equity.

 Kynadi Jones

-Kynadi Jones is a junior at the University of Texas at Austin, majoring in Psychology with a minor in Entrepreneurship and a certificate in Criminal Law, Justice, and Inequality.
+Kynadi Jones is a senior at the University of Texas at Austin, majoring in Psychology with a minor in Entrepreneurship and a certificate in Criminal Law, Justice, and Inequality.
 She is interested in reducing recidivism and first-time incarceration in Black and Brown populations through policy reform and effective intervention in prisons, communities, and schools.
 She aims to disrupt the school to prison pipeline by conducting research that leads to effective interventions and policy-level reform.

 Research Scholars